-Accurate modeling of biogeochemical-physical ocean dynamics is required for multiple scientific and societal applications, covering a wide range of time and space scales.
-With the increased understanding of biogeochemical interactions (Lalli and Parsons, 1997, Robinson et al., 2002, Fennel and Neumann, 2004), ecosystems models have substantially improved in the past decades (Fasham et al., 1990, Hofmann and Lascara, 1998, Robinson and Lermusiaux, 1999, Hofmann and Friedrichs, 2002, Lynch et al., 2009).
-Coupled biogeochemical-physical models have been used from coastal regions e.g. (Anderson et al., 2005, Spitz et al., 2005, Ji et al., 2008, Stow et al., 2009) to basins and global ocean domains e.g. (Oschlies and Garcon, 1998, Rothstein et al., 2006, Doney et al., 2009).
+Accurate modeling of biogeochemical-physical ocean dynamics is required for multiple scientific and societal applications, covering a wide range of time and space scalves.
+With the increased understanding of biogeochemical interactions (Lalli and Parsons 1997; Robinson et al. 2002; Fennel and Neumann 2004), ecosystems models have substantially improved in the past decades (Fasham et al. 1990; Hofmann and Lascara 1998; Robinson and Lermusiaux 1999; Hofmann and Friedrichs 2002; Lynch et al. 2009).
+Coupled biogeochemical-physical models have been used from coastal regions (e.g., Anderson et al. 2005; Spitz et al. 2005; Ji et al. 2008; Stow et al. 2009) to basins and global ocean domains (e.g., Oschlies and Garcon 1998; Rothstein et al. 2006; Doney et al. 2009).
 However, in light of the strong nonlinearities observed in biological processes, an important subject that has been largely overlooked is the numerical requirements for such simulation studies.
-One of the major objectives of our work is to address such computational questions for reactive ocean tracers, directly including the latest advances in computational fluid dynamics e.g. (Chung, 2002, Ferziger and Peric, 2002, Lomax et al., 2003, Cebeci et al., 2005, Karniadakis and Sherwin, 2005) and multiscale ocean modeling (Deleersnijder and Lermusiaux, 2008).
+One of the major objectives of our work is to address such computational questions for reactive ocean tracers, directly including the latest advances in computational fluid dynamics (e.g., Chung 2002; Ferziger and Peric 2002; Lomax et al. 2003; Cebeci et al. 2005; Karniadakis and Sherwin 2005) and multiscale ocean modeling (Deleersnijder and Lermusiaux 2008).

-Previous numerical ocean studies related to ours have primarily focused on passive or dynamic (density-related) tracer advections.
-The most significant progress include the results of Hecht et al. (1995), Hanert et al. (2004), Budgell et al. (2007), but none of these advances have dealt with higher order advection of reactive tracers on unstructured meshes with curved geometries.
-Iskandarani et al. (2005) applied and studied high-order schemes for passive tracer and density dynamics in two-dimensions, including Hecht et al. (1995)'s test and the gravitational adjustment of density in a channel of constant depth (Haidvogel and Beckmann, 1999), but they did not consider curved elements.
-Lévy et al. (2001) assessed five different low-order finite volume advection schemes for biological modeling and found a 30% difference in new production estimates, highlighting the need for careful numerical studies.
-In Bernard et al. (2009), high-order discontinuous Galerkin (DG) methods are used to solve tidal flows around shallow water islands with non-trivial geometries and using curved triangular meshes.
-Here, we are interested in biogeochemical tracers with possibly highly non-linear reactive or source terms, and we compare a set of low to high order schemes, both in time and in space.
-We employ the DG Finite Element Method (Cockburn, 1998), using both straight and curved elements, and we study a varied set of numerical properties.
-As in previous computational studies, we restrict our numerical analyses to two-dimensional (2D) flows, focusing on coupled dynamics in idealized straits.
+Previous numerical ocean studies related to ours have primarily focused on passive or dynamic (densityrelated) tracer advections.
+The most significant progress include the results of Hecht et al. (1995), Hanert et al. (2004), and Budgell et al. (2007), but none of these advances has dealt with higher-order advection of reactive tracers on unstructured meshes with curved geometries.
+Iskandarani et al. (2005) applied and studied high-order schemes for passive tracer and density dynamics in two dimensions, including Hecht et al. (1995)'s test and the gravitational adjustment of density in a channel of constant depth (Haidvogel and Beckmann 1999), but they did not consider curved elements.
+Lévy et al. (2001) assessed five different loworder finite volume advection schemes for biological modeling and found a 30% difference in new production estimates, highlighting the need for careful numerical studies.
+In Bernard et al. (2009), high-order discontinuous Galerkin (DG) methods are used to solve tidal flows around shallow water islands with nontrivial geometries and using curved triangular meshes.
+Here, we are interested in biogeochemical tracers with possibly highly nonlinear reactive or source terms, and we compare a set of low- to high-order schemes, both in time and in space.
+We employ the DG finite element method (Cockburn 1998), using both straight and curved elements, and we study a varied set of numerical properties.
+As in previous computational studies, we restrict our numerical analyses to 2D flows, focusing on coupled dynamics in idealized straits.